Ulmus × hollandica 'Superba'

-Any link between Canterbury Elm, Loudon's U. montana glabra major, in cultivation in England throughout the 19th century (see below), and U. praestans E. Schoch, in cultivation in Europe in the late 19th century, is unknown, but Loudon's description of a fast-growing hybrid like Huntingdon Elm, holding its leaves late, matches descriptions of U. praestans.
-Herbarium specimens of hybrid 'Superba' vary, however, suggesting that, in addition to Morren's U. montana superba, more than one U. × hollandica cultivar was given the name (see 'External links' below).
+Any link between Canterbury Elm (Loudon's U. montana glabra major), in cultivation in England throughout the 19th century (see below), and U. praestans E. Schoch, in cultivation in Europe in the late 19th century, is unknown, but Loudon's description of a fast-growing hybrid like Huntingdon Elm, holding its leaves late, matches descriptions of U. praestans.
+Herbarium specimens of hybrid 'Superba' vary, however, confirming that, in addition to Morren's wych 'Superba', more than one U. × hollandica cultivar was given the name.

-U. × hollandica 'Superba' was confirmed by Krüssmann in 1962 as a cultivar synonymous with U. praestans, though he incorrectly equated it with Osborne and Morren's 'Superba'.

 Description

 Descriptions of 'Superba' vary.
 Loudon described Ulmus montana glabra major, 'Canterbury Seedling', as a hybrid similar to Huntingdon Elm in bark and vigour, but more spreading in form, and holding its leaves late.

 Henry's description (1913) of Ulmus superba Henry is based on a tree at Kew from Späth, planted in 1900.
 Recognizing this clone as a hybrid, Henry listed it among what are now called U. × hollandica cultivars, as a rapidly growing, narrow, pyramidal tree with smooth bark and steeply ascending branches.
 It bore large smooth biserrate dark green leaves, 8–12 cm (3–4 in) long and 4–6 cm broad, very oblique at the base and similar to those of the Wych Elm, but with petioles 5–10 mm long.
 The flowers too resemble those of the Wych Elm.
 Henry noted that a tree grown at Kew labelled U. montana macrophylla fastigiata was "similar in all respects" to Späth's 1900 'Superba'.

 Späth (1930) described the U. × hollandica hybrid U. praestans Schoch, which he said was synonymous with the U. superba Henry that he himself had supplied to Kew, as "a vigorous tree with upswept branches and large dark green foliage, lasting long into the autumn".
 Krüssman (1984), though he erroneously listed Morren's 'Superba' as a synonym, described U. × hollandica 'Superba' / U. praestans Schoch as a hybrid with leaves 8–12 cm with 15–18 pairs of veins (he includes a leaf-drawing), retained late into autumn, and an elliptic samarae 1.5–2 cm long with the seed nearly central.